 \subsubsection{Column Attention Branch}

-The same amplifier is shared by column pixels.
-Consequently, features within the same convolutional column should be assigned similar correction coefficients to emphasize column dependencies.
-Meanwhile, employing global average pooling and global maximum pooling can facilitate extracting richer high-level information features.
-Inspired by this, as shown in Fig.~\ref{fig:4}(c), we apply the column average pooling ${f_{colu}^{Avg}}(\cdot)$ and max pooling ${f_{colu}^{Max}}(\cdot)$ to each channel of the input feature $\mathbf{X} \in \mathbb{R}^{C \times H \times W}$, using pooling kernels of size (H,1).
-Since the different pooling responses correspond to the same columns, we concatenate the two pooling structures along the channel dimension to capture this shared characteristic.
-The aforementioned process can be described as follows:
+Since the same amplifier is shared by column pixels, features within the same column should be assigned similar correction coefficients to emphasize column dependencies.
+Considering global pooling can capture richer high-level information~\cite{70}, in Fig.~\ref{fig:4}, we apply the column average pooling ${f_{column}^{Avg}}(\cdot)$ and max pooling ${f_{column}^{Max}}(\cdot)$ with pooling kernels size (H,1) to each column of the input feature $\mathbf{X} \in \mathbb{R}^{C \times H \times W}$.
+Since the different pooling responses correspond to the same columns, they are concatenated along the channel dimension to capture this shared characteristic as follows: